endgameinc/youarespecial/README.md

 in your shell.

 ### Bring your own samples
 Create subdirectories `malicious/` and `benign/` off of the main branch, and populate them with malicious and benign samples, respectively.
-(Hint: this may be the most important step in creating your machine learning model.
-For deep learning models, you should make sure to have at least 100K samples between the two subdirectories.)
+Hint: this may be the most important step in creating your machine learning model.
+For the first multilayer perceptron model, you should make sure to have at least 100K samples between the two subdirectories.
+For the end-to-end models that have very large capacity, one should generally try for millions of samples between the two directories.
+For this demo, we're going to stick with 100K samples, and note that the expressive end-to-end models are overfitting.

 ## Training models
 You may then try any of the malware models contained in the `classifier/` directory.
 For example ```python classifier/modeltest_multilayer.py``` will extract features for all the the samples in `malicious/` and `benign/` and cache them into `sample_index.json` and `X.dat` numpy array, then build a multilayer percpetron on top of those features.